pjkiefer/week7-assignment/README.md

 * Keep the scope of your project small.
 A small, completed project is much better than a large, incomplete project.
 You can create a list of "nice to have" features that you can work on if you have time.
 * Ensure you have plenty of buffer time in your schedule.
 Life events pop up, and tasks usually take longer than initially estimated.

+## Submitting your Project Idea

+1. Fork this repository
+2. Add your project name, elevator pitch, wireframes, dependencies, task list, and plan to the Github repo (you can add a markdown file + images or links to images)
+3. Create a pull request